Pipeline Introduction

 - docker:

-image: go-app-cli # Assuming there is a go application at /go-app/cli in the image
+# Assume there is a Go application located at the /go-app/cli path inside the image.

 # Declare volumes